dart-lang/build/docs/hot_module_reloading.md

 ### Implement `hot$onDestroy` for root module

-Lets's assume you do some DOM modifications in your `main()` function.
+Let's assume you do some DOM modifications in your `main()` function.
 DOM is preserved between module reloadings, but state of your code is not.
 This may end in a situation where after reloading DOM is not in the same state you application will assume it is.